allard real estate

 July 5, 2018 - Today we were in Irwindale to participate in the "Ultimate Sriracha Tour."
 Sriracha is a medium hot, sweet chili sauce with an interesting history.
 Hot sauce creator, David Tran, began his chili making mastery in 1975 in Vietnam.
 His first hot sauce was called Pepper Sa-te.
 He filled his Sa-te sauce in recycled glass baby food jars that were then sold and delivered by family members via bicycle.
 In 1979, his astounding voyage began by departing communist Vietnam on a Taiwanese freighter that was registered in Panama, named Huey Fong.
 Later that name became the inspiration namesake of his beloved company, Huy Fong Foods.
 After the United States accepted Tran as a refugee, when no other countries would, he started right away doing what he did best, making hot sauce.
 So in 1980, he started his chili legacy in a 5,000 square foot building nestled near Chinatown in Los Angeles.
 His creations included his Pepper Sa-te Sauce, Sambal Oelek, Chili Garlic, Sambal Badjak and Sriracha Hot Sauce.

 After several moves to accommodate increasing production needs, ground breaking began in 2010 on its 650,000 square foot state of the art Irwindale facility.
 This is now the Huy Fong Foods headquarters.
 The corporation is private and David Tran's annual sales now reportedly exceed $100,000,000.
-Here's the building from above.
-The fountain in the next picture is located in the left-hand front corner of the building, right where a street intersects with Azusa Canyon Road.

 Our trams for the tour, Hot 1 and Hot 2.